Pesaha appam

-Pesaha appam or Kurisappam is a firm rice cake made by the Saint Thomas Christians of Kerala, India to be served on the night of Maundy Thursday (Pesaha).
+Pesaha appam or Kurisappam is a firm rice cake made by the Christians of Kerala, India, to be served on the night of Maundy Thursday (Pesaha).
 It is made from rice batter like palappam, but is not fermented with yeast in its preparation.
-A cross is made using the palm leaves from Palm Sunday and placed in the middle of the batter.
+A cross is made using the palm leaves from Palm Sunday, and placed in the middle of the batter.

 Background

-The Pesaha celebration of Saint Thomas Christians falls on Western Maundy Thursday and lasts for a single day.
-Traditionally, Pesaha appam is served in a ceremonial manner at night in Catholic households across Kerala.
-The head of the family cuts the appam, dips it in paalukurukku (syrup) or Pesaha pal (coconut milk), and serves it to the other family members.
+The Pesaha celebration of Christians falls on Western Maundy Thursday and lasts for a single day.
+Traditionally, Pesaha appam is served in a ceremonial manner at night in Christian households across Kerala.
+The senior male of the family cuts the appam, dips it in paalukurukku (syrup) or Pesaha pal (coconut milk), and serves it to the other family members.
 The brown palkurukku is made mainly using jaggery and coconut milk.
 The meal also includes small banana variants in Kerala such as poovan pazham or njalipoovan pazham.
 Some families have the custom of singing traditional Kerala Nasrani Christian songs during this meal.

-The Pesaha appam is said to derive from traditional Jewish matza.
+The Pesaha appam is said to have been derived from traditional Jewish matza.
 Like matza, it is prepared without yeast.